gabrielhribeiro/gabrielhribeiro/README.md

 - 👋 Hi, I’m @gabrielhribeiro
 - 👀 I’m interested in Datascience and hacking stuffs
-- 🌱 I’m currently learning A.I
+- 🌱 I’m currently Mastering in A.I
 - 📫 How to reach me gabrielrdavid@gmail.com or https://www.linkedin.com/in/gabrielheribeiro/

 <!---